vsoch/build-notes/_notes/flow.md

 And we can evaluate these steps based on **expressivity** - how empowered the user is to express preferences, and **completeness** - being able to propose a valid update plan (the output) when one exists.

+In {% cite abate2020dependency %} they (mostly same) authors make a similar statement, saying that package managers should (this is verbatim):

+1. devise upgrade plans that are correct (i.e. no plan that violates component expectations is proposed) and complete (i.e. every time asuitable plan exists, it can be found)
+2. have performances that scale up gracefully at component repositories growth
+3. empower users to express preferences on the desired component configuration when several options exist, which is often the case

 ## User preferences